Angus-Eastell/FCP-finalproject/README.md

 Task 5:

 We chose to implement the small world network into the ising model.
 When called using the -use_network argument after the -ising_model argument.
 The small world network is then created in the main function and assinged a random opinion.
 Every ising model function is edited to allow for the passing through of a network.
 Each function works the same however is adjusted for the needs of a network instead of an array.
-This is then plotted in an animation.
-The averages of the opinion is also calculated calculated at every time period and then is plotted at the end.
+This was then attempted to be plotted in the form of an animation, however we were unable to collate them all into one figure.
+The average of the opinion is also calculated at every time period and then is plotted at the end.